jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-29.md

-+++
+---
-title= "The science of alchemy" description= "This studies the substance through which the generation of gold and silver may be artificially accomplished, and comments on the operation leading to it" image= "/covers/muq.jpg" date= 2022-01-11 author= "Ibn Khaldun" linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-28" linkbtext= "Part 28" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-30" linkftext= "Part 30" heading= "Part 29" icon = "/icons/ibn.jpg"
+title: "The science of alchemy"
+description: "This studies the substance through which the generation of gold and silver may be artificially accomplished, and comments on the operation leading to it"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 29"
+date: 2021-11-28
+---

 This studies the substance through which the generation of gold and silver may be artificially accomplished, and comments on the operation leading to it.
 The alchemists acquire knowledge of the tempers and powers of all created things and investigate them critically.